OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/profiles/read-write-data-api-profile.md

 |Url                       |0..1                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |OBErrorResponse1/Errors/Url|URL to help remediate the problem, or provide more information, or to API Reference, or help etc                                                                        |xs:anyURI                |     |       |

-#### Optional Fields
+#### Conditional Fields

-In objects where the value for an optional field is not specified, the field **must** be excluded from the JSON payload.
+In objects where the value for a conditional field is not specified, the field **must** be excluded from the JSON payload.

 In objects where an array field is defined as having 0..* values, the array field **must be** included in the payload with an empty array.